Wiznet/W7500/W7500x_Library_Examples/Projects/Peripheral_Examples/SSP/SD_Card_LED/readme.md

   - To select the WIZnet WIZwiki platform used to run the example.

   - WIZwiki W7500 Set-up
-    - Set SSP0 is master and datasize is 16bits
+    - input micro SD card
-    - Set SSP1 is Slave and datasize is 16bits
+    - Set SSP1 is master and datasize is 8bits
-    - Connect SSP0 SSEL (PA.05) pin to SSP1 SSEL (PB.00) Pin
-    - Connect SSP0 SCLK (PA.06) pin to SSP1 SCLK (PB.01) Pin
-    - Connect SSP0 MISO (PA.07) pin to SSP1 MISO (PB.02) Pin
-    - Connect SSP0 MOSI (PA.08) pin to SSP1 MOSI (PB.03) Pin
     - Use LED(R) connected to PC_08 pin.
     - Use LED(G) connected to PC_09 pin.
+    - Use LED(B) connected to PC_05 pin.
     - In order to use the LED to be changed from PAD_AF0 to PAD_AF1.
 ______________________________________________________________________________